-But what about the bottom up?
 In the early days of developing expert systems, there was a lot of talk about whether such systems should be built from the top down or the bottom up.
 The artifical intelligence focus has moved on to other perspectives, including the ever popular neural networks.
 In these discussions, we seem to forget an underlying principle that still has an impact on the difference between a novice and an expert.

 The capacity of experts to store in memory tens of thousands of typical situations and rapidly and effortlessly to see the present situation as similar to one of these, apparently without resorting to time-consuming feature detection and matching, suggests that the brain does not work like a heuristically programmed digital computer applying rules to bits of information (1).